Business management

 Posted on

-The skills you gain on a business management degree prepare you for a range of careers and enable you to have a positive and effective impact on your organisation
+The practical and communicative skills you gain on a business management degree prepare you for a range of careers in multiple sectors

 Work experience